alainesp/Practical_Research/README.md

 `Published: May 16, 2018`

-`Last Edited: May 19, 2018` (version 0.2 - consider it *beta* version or *2nd DRAFT*)
+`Last Edited: Oct 31, 2018` (version 0.3 - consider it *beta* version or *3th DRAFT*)

-- Better strategies comparison.
-- Threshold checking.

-version 0.1 (Initial)
+**Note: In this paper we do not take into account the tie-breaking strategies by the lookup performance, only by the *load threshold*.
+We also used blocked-cuckoo when overlapping buckets may be better as in [[15]]** .

 ### Abstract

-Cuckoo hashing is one of the most popular hashing schemes (theoretically and practically), due to its simplicity, high table use and deterministic worst case access time.
-However current insertion algorithms had many problems. `BFS` reach very high table use but it is slow.
-State-of-the-art `Random Walk (RW)` is fast but when reaching high table use it degrades strongly. `LSA` is fast, reaching high table use but is **O(n<sup>2</sup>)** in the worst case, need an additional integer by element and is only defined for `(d,1)`-schemes.
+Cuckoo hashing is one of the most popular hashing schemes (theoretically and practically), due to its simplicity, high table load and deterministic worst case access time.
+However current insertion algorithms have many problems. `BFS` reach very high table load but it is slow.
+State-of-the-art `Random Walk (RW)` is fast but when reaching high table load it degrades strongly. `LSA` is fast, reaching high table load but is **O(n<sup>2</sup>)** in the worst case, needs an additional integer by element and is only defined for `(d,1)`-schemes.
 We modify the `LSA` algorithm for all the schemes (including the more practical `(2,k)`-schemes) obtaining worst case **O(l<sub>max</sub>n)** and amortized case **O(l<sub>max</sub>)** for the *constant* **l<sub>max</sub>** in the range `[8 - 2]` (more commonly `[4 - 2]`).
 We need only an additional `[2.5 - 1.1]` bits per element.
-We reach table use similar to `BFS` and in many cases `2%` better than `Random Walk`.
+We reach table load similar to `BFS` and in many cases `2%` better than `Random Walk`.
 Besides, the algorithm remains simple and can be implemented with high performance in current hardware.

 ## Introduction

 A hash table is a data structure that maps items to locations using a hash function.
 Ideally, the hash function should assign each possible item to a unique location, but this objective is rarely achievable in practice.
 Two or more items could be mapped to the same location resulting in a collision.
 A popular way to handle collisions is for the item to had multiple choices for his possible location [[1]].
 This lowers the maximum load of a bucket from `log n / log log n` to `log log n` with high probability.
 Cuckoo hashing [[2]] draws on this idea.
 Each item is hashed to two locations.
 If both are used, then the insertion procedure moves previously-inserted items to their alternate location to make space for the new item.
 The insertion operation in cuckoo hashing is similar to the behavior of cuckoo birds in nature where they kick other eggs/birds out of their nests.

 There are two natural ways to generalize cuckoo hashing.
 The first is to increase the number of hash function used from `2` to a general `d > 1`.
 The second is to increase the capacity of a memory location (bucket) so that it can store more than one item.
 We remark that it is also possible to have the buckets overlap.
 This was shown in [[3]] to carry some advantages, but henceforth we assume buckets are distinct.
 These schemes could of course be combined, hence we define the `(d,k)`-cuckoo scheme as one that uses `d` hash functions and a capacity of `k` in each bucket.
 In this terminology the standard cuckoo hashing scheme described previously is the `(2,1)`-scheme.
 The goal of these schemes is to increase the space utilization of the data structure from `50%` with vanilla cuckoo hashing.